 The MDR-XB50, like most wired headsets, have negligible latency.
 They are a suitable option for gaming and watching movies, but they are limited by the relatively short range of their audio cable.

 The Sony MDR-XB50AP are a decently versatile wired in-ear.
 They do not have the best sound quality and may a bit too bass-heavy for critical listening.
 But on the upside, they block enough noise to be suitable for commuting and they will easily fit into your pockets so you can have them on you at all times.
 They're also sufficiently stable for sports and working out although they won't be as good as some of the competing in-ear models below.
+See our recommendations for the best earbuds and in-ears, the best earbuds for sound and the best cheap earbuds.

 The Apple EarPods are very comfortable earbuds with a decent build quality.
 They lack a lot of bass when compared to the MDR-XB50AP, although the Sonys do have a bit too much bass even for fans of bass-heavy genres.
 This makes them sound a bit more cluttered and muddier than the earpods, but on the upside, the added bass makes their sound bit more exciting, especially on bright tracks.
 Like most in-ears, the earpods are very portable so you can have them in your pocket at all times.
 Unfortunately, their open one-size-fits-all design is more comfortable but isn't as suitable for commuting and loud environments like the Sony's.
 If you don't like the typical in-ear fit of the MDR-XB50AP, then get the EarPods, but for most categories, the Sonys are a little better, and they isolate enough for commuting and traveling.